Albinism is a defect of melanin production. Melanin is a natural substance in the body that gives color to your hair, skin, and iris of the eye.

 Glasses are often prescribed to correct vision problems and eye position.
 Eye muscle surgery is sometimes recommended to correct abnormal eye movements.

 Brian Brooks is an Ophthalmologist in Washington, Washington, D.c..
-Brooks is rated as an Elite expert by MediFind in the treatment of Albinism.
-He is also highly rated in 30 other conditions, according to our data.
-His top areas of expertise are Coloboma, Coloboma of Iris, Ocular Albinism, and Oculocutaneous Albinism.
+Dr. Brooks and is rated as an Elite provider by MediFind in the treatment of Albinism.
+His top areas of expertise are Coloboma, Albinism, Oculocutaneous Albinism, and Oculocutaneous Albinism Type 2.

 More information and support for people with albinism and their families can be found at:

 Albinism does not usually affect lifespan.
-However, HPS can shorten a person's lifespan due to lung disease or bleeding problems.
+However, the HPS form of albinism can shorten a person's lifespan due to lung disease or bleeding problems.

-People with albinism may be limited in their activities because they can't tolerate the sun.
+People with albinism may be limited in their outdoor activities because they can't tolerate the sun.

 These complications can occur:

 Contact your provider if you have albinism or symptoms such as light sensitivity that cause discomfort.
-Also call if you notice any skin changes that might be an early sign of skin cancer.
+Also contact your provider if you notice any skin changes that might be an early sign of skin cancer.

 Because albinism is inherited, genetic counseling is important.
 People with a family history of albinism or very light coloring should consider genetic counseling.